cuijiyao01/docker-k8s-training/admin/trainer-guide.md

 ### Planning
 - Make sure the training is officially requested ([Team Request Template](https://jam4.sapjam.com/wiki/show/H8gZq0zBgHoRfttFe6TDyt?_lightbox=true)) and scheduled in SuccessMap Learning.

-- If it is done this way, then our Global Coordinator from Cloud Curriculum (Bilyana Kalyonska) will check the utilization of our Cluster and also organizes/help to organize the room and send the calendar entry to the participants, so you don't have to worry about that.
+- If it is done this way, then our Global Coordinator from Cloud Curriculum (Rosemary Berberian) will check the utilization of our Cluster and also organizes/help to organize the room and send the calendar entry to the participants, so you don't have to worry about that.

 - The event will then also appear in the [event calendar on the Cloud Curriculum Jam page](https://jam4.sapjam.com/groups/zAfXdXPcJGlCUrBScXSWKP/events).